git-token/cli/README.md

 # GitToken Command Line Interface

-The GitToken CLI is the primary interface to GitToken services.
-The two main services it supports are registering an organization and viewing data related to organizations on the GitToken network.
+The GitToken CLI is the primary interface for setting up and interacting with GitToken services.

+Current Programs in the CLI:

+- `git token register` For registering project with https://webhook.gittoken.io
+- `git token terminal` For reviewing all GitToken registered organizations

 ## Installing GitToken CLI